 Interfacing electrons and photons at the nanometerscale may lead to ultrasmall light-emitting devices for computer screens or to ultrafast on-chip optical communication.
-We have developed electrically connected optical nanoantennas that serve as a platform for series of experiments in which electrons and photons interact strongly to produced new physical effects.
+We have developed electrically connected optical nanoantennas that serve as a platform for series of experiments in which electrons and photons interact strongly to produce new physical effects.

-Electrically-driven optical antennas, J. Kern, R. Kullock, J.P.
-Prangsma, M. Emmerling, M. Kamp & B. Hecht Nature Photonics 9, 582 -586 (2015), arxiv:1502.04935
+- J. Kern et al., Electrically-driven optical antennas, Nature Photonics 9, 582 -586 (2015), arxiv:1502.04935

-Electrically connected resonant optical antennas, J.C.
-Prangsma, J. Kern, A.G.
-Knapp, M. Kamp & B. Hecht Nano Letters 12, 3915 (2012)
+- J.C.
+Prangsma et al., Electrically connected resonant optical antennas, Nano Letters 12, 3915 (2012)

 Strong coupling of a single quantum system to an optical resonator is a hallmark of quantum optics.
 It is characterized by the repeated coherent exchange of a single excitation between the emitter and the resonator.
-We study strong coupling of single emiters to plasmonic nanoresonantors at room temperature.
+We study strong coupling of single emitters to plasmonic nanoresonantors at room temperature.
 We use AFM technology to position emitters within the ultrasmall subwavelength mode volumes of broadband plasmonic nanoresonantors.
 The goal is to achieve deterministic photon-atom interaction for quantum communication as well as the development of novel quantum optical imaging modalities.

 We rely on our ability to fabricate high-end single-crystalline gold nanostructures based on large, but very thin chemically grown single-crystal gold flakes.
-Using top-down nanostructuring methods, such as focussed ion-beam milling, we strive to obtain highest quality gold nanostructures with close to atomic precision.
+Using top-down nanostructuring methods, such as focused ion-beam milling, we strive to obtain highest quality gold nanostructures with close to atomic precision.